Will Hillary Retreat Back Into The Woods After Mortifying Behaviors Revealed In Book? [Opinion]

 — Hillary Clinton (@HillaryClinton) February 10, 2017

 A new book, which is described by CBS News as a literary “autopsy” of the Hillary Clinton campaign, has gotten the nation’s attention.
 Shattered: Inside Hillary Clinton’s Doomed Campaign was released to the public on Tuesday.
-This book has painted the former presidential candidate as a rather sore loser by making a disgrace of herself when assigning the blame of her loss to just about anyone else but Hillary Clinton.
+This book has painted the former presidential candidate as a rather sore loser by making a disgrace of herself when assigning the blame for her loss to just about anyone else but Hillary Clinton.

 Despite all the innuendos that surfaced after Hillary lost the election that suggested she knew she was going to lose long before election night, this book seems to indicate something different.
 Back in November Politico reported that this was a “loss Clinton saw coming.”
-The way Hillary’s actions are described on election night in this new book do not seem to coincide with a woman who saw the future of the election as a win for Trump.
+The way Hillary’s actions are described on election night in this new book does not seem to coincide with a woman who saw the future of the election as a win for Trump.

 It was right after the election when Politico’s article described how publicly her team didn’t show it, but privately they knew her chances were “always fragile.”
 In this new book, Shattered, which is written by Jonathan Allen and Amie Parnes, Hillary was desperate on election night and didn’t know what to say to the people about losing to Trump.